teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 0.1 kg
 - **Stackable**: Yes
 - **Max Stack**: 10
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Place into crafting station
+- **Interaction Gestures**: Use voice command to place into crafting station
 - **Haptic Feedback**: Subtle vibration when picked up
 - **Description**: A rare material used for crafting high-tier equipment.
-In VR, the rarity is emphasized through precise placement mechanics.
+In VR, players can use a voice command to place the material, enhancing accessibility.

 ---